ansys/ansys-templates/doc/source/templates.rst

 - Includes GitHub workflows (actions).
 - All ``requirements_*.txt`` are contained in the base directory.

-To create a new project using this template by running:
+To create a new project using this template, run:

 .. code-block:: text